-Course grades must be C or better.
-Transfer course grades are the actual grade from the transferring institution and will not be converted to the Bellin College grading scale.

-- Content must be equivalent to the courses required at Bellin College. - Courses listed as no degree credit (NDC) will not be accepted. - Courses must be at least at an Associate Degree (100) level.
-Remedial courses will not be accepted. - RN-to-BSN students will have their Associate in Nursing degree transferred in its entirety.
+- Course grades must be C or better.
+Transfer course grades are the actual grade from the transferring intuition and will not be converted to the Bellin College grading scale. - Content must be equivalent to the courses required at Bellin College. - Courses listed as no degree credit (NDC) will not be accepted. - Courses must be at least at an Associate Degree (100) level.
+Remedial courses will not be accepted.